EyeSeeTea/metadata-generator-script/README.md

 ## Usage

-The first time, we have to run `yarn install` to install all the dependencies.
+The first time, we have to run `yarn install` and `yarn build` to install all the dependencies.
 After that, you can run `yarn build-metadata` to generate and update the metadata or `yarn download-ids` to get the metadata IDs.